Join us live for Church Online in 60m 00s • Watch Now »

 One of the main reasons people don’t attend church or like to talk about it is a past experience or judgment they’ve felt from a church or community.
 Sometimes the easiest way to invite someone to church is to ask questions about their experiences and really listen to their answer.

 You can start with, “Do you attend church anywhere?”
 If they say yes, celebrate that win and ask them more about it!
-And if they say no, give an open invitation to your church, if they’re ever looking for somewhere to go.
+And if they say no, give an open invitation to your church.
 It doesn’t have to be pushy or judgmental, but leaving the door open gives them a chance to ask more questions or tell you more about their past experiences if they feel comfortable.
 Building a relationship is the perfect way to extend the invitation more in the future.

 4. Host an online gathering

 For some people, the idea of stepping into a church building is the most intimidating part of being invited to church.
 If you have a few friends who you know would feel more comfortable watching from home, consider hosting a watch party at your house and showing the online gathering.
-You can make a night out of it with snacks and drinks.
-And opening your home gives the people you invite more opportunities to discuss what you hear in the gathering afterwards, too.
+You can even make a night of it with snacks and drinks!
+Opening your home gives the people you invite more opportunities to discuss what you hear in the gathering afterward, too.

 5. Make an event out of your invite